-- Official transcripts from each institution attended since leaving Montreat College.
-Any student readmitting to Montreat College must have a minimum combined GPA of 2.0 on a 4.0 scale for all academic work completed while at Montreat College and at any other institutions during the time since attending Montreat College. - Students who have left Montreat College on Academic Probation must submit an essay to the Admissions Review Committee explaining why they will now be academically successful. - Students who have left Montreat College on Academic Suspension and wish to be readmitted may apply after an absence of one semester.
-They must submit an essay explaining why they will now be academically successful and transcript(s) showing completion of two college-level courses from another institution(s) with grades of "C" or above since leaving Montreat College.
-These documents will be examined by the Admissions Review Committee which may request an interview or letters of recommendation prior to making an admissions determination. - Students who have been suspended due to academic dishonesty will not be eligible to reapply to Montreat College for at least two (2) years after dismissal.
-These students must write letters of appeal for readmission addressed to the Vice President for Academic Affairs. - Students must be cleared by Financial Services, Student Life, and Athletics, if applicable, prior to readmission.
+- A formal readmit application from the Montreat College website. - A medical examination report and immunization record filled out in full and signed by a physician (See "Admission of First-Year Students").
+The Admissions office will contact Health Services to see if a previous record is still on file. - Official transcripts from each institution attended since leaving Montreat College.
+Any student readmitting to Montreat College must have a minimum combined GPA of 2.0 on a 4.0 scale for all academic work completed while at Montreat College and at any other institutions during the time since attending Montreat College. - The student who left Montreat College on Academic Probation must submit an essay to the Admissions Review Committee explaining why he/she will now be academically successful. - The student who left Montreat College on Academic Suspension and wishes to be readmitted may apply after an absence of one semester provided additional criteria are met.
+See page 49 for more information. - The student who was suspended due to academic dishonesty may reapply to Montreat College after a minimum of two years (four full semesters, excluding summer).
+The student must write a letter of requesting readmission addressed to the Vice President for Academic Affairs. - Students must be cleared by Financial Services, Student Life, and Athletics, if applicable, prior to readmission.